Los Alamos National Laboratory Environmental Manager 3 in Los Alamos, New Mexico

 Active DOE “Q” or other Top Secret clearance.

-Note to Applicants: Along with your resume, please include a detailed cover letter explaining how you meet each of the minimum requirements and any of the desired qualifications.
+In addition to your resume, please include a detailed cover letter providing your qualifications and experience specifically related to the minimum job requirements and any of the desired qualifications.

 Where You Will Work